-More than just a vehicle for a single hit song, Fire and Water is a tight, eclectic record filled with balls-out rockers like the title track, funky blues pieces like “Mr. Big,” as well as sultry ballads like “Don’t Say You Love Me” and “Oh I Wept.”
-The rhythm section, with Fraser on bass and Simon Kirke on drums, are as tight as can be, but it's the vocal flourishes of Rodgers – along with the Kossoff’s signature guitar vibrato – that really what set the music apart from anything anyone else was doing at the time.
+The rhythm section, with Fraser on bass and Simon Kirke on drums, are as tight as can be, but it's the vocal flourishes of Rodgers – along with the Kossoff’s signature guitar vibrato – that really set the music apart from what anyone else was doing at the time.

 In keeping, Fire and Water became their highest-charting record in both the U.K. and America.
 Free suddenly found itself standing near the top of the rock 'n' roll universe.
 A star-making turn in front of 600,000 people just a few months later at the Isle of Wight Festival all but cemented that position.